dhawaljoh/dhawaljoh.github.io/research/projects/projects.md

 title: Projects
 permalink: /research/projects/
 ---

+-	**[Temporal Scoping of Relational Facts in a Knowledge Base](/files/openday2015.pdf)**: [Work done at SERC, IISc with <em><a class="tosu" href="http://www.talukdar.net/" target="_blank">Prof. Partha Talukdar</a></em>] <br>
+To identify if a relation existed between two entities in a sentence, we constructed a model consisting of n-grams which provided clues for the relation.
+These n-grams, along with features from Entity Linking were used to train a GBDT to identify relations.
+Stanford’s SUTime was used to extract temporal information present and then normalized.
+Triggers chosen manually from the language model were used to indicate the start or end of relationships.
+We devised an algorithm to update the start/end times iteratively as more temporal information was found through new sentences.

--   [Craigslist Post Classifier: Identify the Category](https://github.com/dhawaljoh/craigslist_category_classification): Classify an advertisement into one of 16 categories based on the advert's text
+-   **[Craigslist Post Classifier: Identify the Category](https://github.com/dhawaljoh/craigslist_category_classification)**: Used bag of words model, tf-idf and SVM to classify posts on Craigslist into sections based on the product description.
+The open dataset was available on HackerRank. **Accuracy**: 81%

--   [Peptide Status Detection](https://github.com/dhawaljoh/PeptideStatusDetection): Detecting Fibrous regions in Proteins using the UniProtKB/Swiss-Prot data
+-   **[Peptide Status Detection](https://github.com/dhawaljoh/PeptideStatusDetection)**: Worked with Prof. Smitha Nair on detecting Fibrous regions in proteins using the UniProtKB/Swiss-Prot data.
+Used Support Vector Machines and Bee Colony Optimization for PCA.

--   [Automatic Driver Behaviour Profiling](https://github.com/dhawaljoh/IIT-Kharagpur): Understand the driving patterns of various drivers using GPS data of trucks across India over 15 years
+-   **[Automatic Driver Behaviour Profiling](https://github.com/dhawaljoh/IIT-Kharagpur)**: Understand the driving patterns of various drivers using GPS data of trucks across India over 15 years.
+Worked with [Prof. Sudeshna Sarkar](http://www.facweb.iitkgp.ernet.in/~sudeshna/) at the Department of Computer Science and Engineering, Indian Institute of Technology, Kharagpur on Automatic Profiling of Driver Behaviour on GPS dataset provided by MHRD.
+Some preliminary data munging and visualizations were done to understand the spread of data.
+Detection of hotspots(stoppage areas, resting places) using DBSCAN algorithm and road segmentation based on their speed profiles was also done.
+I also modified the "simplekml" module to plot the GPS points on Google Maps.

--   [Data Science London + Scikit-learn](https://github.com/dhawaljoh/kaggle--data-science-london): Kaggle competition to explore sklearn
+-   **[Data Science London + Scikit-learn](https://github.com/dhawaljoh/kaggle--data-science-london)**: Kaggle competition to explore sklearn.